-The Green School Project has been inaugurated officially with the two workshops conducted in Dargadevi Municipal School; and before of considering our work finished here it’s time to get some feedback from the teachers, principal, and kids.
+The Green School Program has been officially inaugurated with the two workshops conducted in Dargadevi Municipal School; and before considering our work as finished here, it’s time to get some feedback from the teachers, principal, and kids.

 While we were thinking to teach them something about the environment, it was our team learning from the effort of those students and teachers.

 Students asking how to make mulch.

 Thank you for that amazing experience Dargadevi School, now it’s time to continue with the Green School Program!

 At this moment, we’ve decided to use the area where Earth5R is based – Powai and Chandivali – as our targets in Mumbai, and from where we are receiving a good feedback from many citizens who want to activate socially and environmentally and work with us as they can.
 One relevant example is the numerous requests by citizens of Hiranandani and Lake Homes asking to personally lead and participate in the workshops.

 The circle working to gather everyone